Russia-Austria gas dispute stokes fears of new energy crisis – DW – 11/19/2024

 Austria, along with Hungary, Slovakia and the Czech Republic, is still heavily reliant on Russia for gas.
 Vienna said it had sufficient stocks to cover the shortfall.
 OMV said last week that domestic gas storage was at more than 90%.

-In January 2023, OMV sought arbitration from the International Chamber of Commerce (ICC), saying the Russian gas giant had caused supply disruptions at the height of the European energy crisis that erupted after Russia launched its full-scale invasion of Ukraine a year earlier.
+In January 2023, OMV sought arbitration from the International Chamber of Commerce, saying the Russian gas giant had caused supply disruptions at the height of the EU energy crisis that erupted after Russia launched its full-scale invasion of Ukraine a year earlier.

-Historically Europe’s largest natural gas supplier, Moscow significantly cut pipeline flows in 2022, citing technical issues and payment disputes, while seeking political leverage in the face of international sanctions over the conflict.
+Russia, historically the European Union’s top natural gas supplier, significantly cut pipeline flows in 2022, citing technical issues and payment disputes, while seeking political leverage in the face of international sanctions following the invasion of Ukraine.

-Having relied on Russia for up to 40% of their gas supplies, European countries scrambled to line up alternative supplies and boost gas storage, amid skyrocketing prices.
+Having relied on Russia for up to 40% of their gas supplies, EU countries scrambled to line up alternative supplies and boost gas storage as prices skyrocketed.
 In August 2022, the Dutch TTF gas benchmark surged to over €300 per MWh.

 OMV said in a statement that it would "recover awarded damages" by "offsetting its claims against invoices under the Austrian gas supply contract with Gazprom Export."
 OMV warned of a possible "deterioration of the contractual relationship" with Gazprom, which it acknowledged could lead to a "potential halt of gas supply."